How to watch Doctor Who online: season 12 free streaming options around the world for episode 2

 Want to know how to watch Doctor Who online?
 We've done the research and can help you find the best options to enjoy the ongoing Doctor Who season 12 wherever you are in the world.
-Episode 2, or part two of the opening Spyfall double episode, is just hours away after all.
+Episode 2, or part two of the opening Spyfall double episode, is now less than one hour away.

 The Doctor Who New Year's special on January 1st marked the start of season 12 a few days ago and now Doctor Who will settle into a regular Sunday timeslot for the rest of the remaining episodes.